 cURL PUT requests let you update resources on servers through the command line, but most tutorials stop at the basics.

-This guide digs into the tricks that actually matter – from handling stubborn 411 errors to implementing smart retry mechanisms when APIs fight back.
+This guide covers the tricks that matter: handling stubborn 411 errors and building smart retries for when APIs fight back.

 You've probably used GET and POST requests a thousand times.
 But PUT requests?
-They're the unsung workhorses of RESTful APIs, perfect for updating entire resources idempotently.
-While everyone defaults to POST, PUT shines when you need guaranteed consistency – upload the same file ten times, and you'll get the same result, not ten copies.
+They're the unsung workhorses of RESTful APIs, ideal for updating entire resources idempotently.
+While everyone defaults to POST, PUT shines when you need consistency: upload the same file ten times and you'll get the same result, not ten copies.

 Step 1: Start with the Fundamentals (But Skip the Fluff)